AlexDias95/AlexDiasHomelab-Templates/README.md

 - A new, clean VM that can connect to your Proxmox server
 - Docker and Docker Compose installed on the VM
 - Access to Proxmox credentials for API usage
+- Download the ISOs for ubuntu 24.04 desktop/server, win10, win2019 aswell quemu_agent.iso in you storage

 ## Setup Instructions